TechN3o/Keyboard-CZ-layout/README.md

 ### *work still in progress* 🚧
 # Keyboard Library for Arduino

-Standard Arduino Keyboard.h library, but with added __Czech layout__
+Czech layout for Arduino Keyboard.h library
 ### **about**
   - layout: QWERTZ<br>
 ### **added**